Recap / Leverage S 03 E 14 The Ho Ho Ho Job

 "He’s stealing Christmas."

 Parker is flipping through weather channels looking for one that says they’ll have snow.
 She finds a low-pressure system in Canada that could bring some of it if it dips down far enough and tells Hardison to make it happen.
 Meanwhile, Nate goes to McRory’s pub where a Christmas party is going on.
 He’s barely sat down when Parker rushes in telling him they have a client.

 A couple days earlier this particular Mall Santa

 At the mall, Hardison poses as the photographer so he can ID the new Santas, while Sophie enjoys the opportunity to shop on the job.
-Nate goes to Dooley posing as a businessman with an offer while Parker and Eliot get into his office, where Parker finds scotch there, the same stuff he used to frame Frank.
-In the apartment, Hardison begins the briefing on Dooley, how he inherited the mall from his father and has since nearly run it into the ground while accumulating massive gambling debts as Parker tries to bring some holiday cheer with annoying Christmas tunes and decorating the tree…with millions of dollars’ worth of items she’s stolen over the years.
+Nate goes to Dooley posing as a businessman with an offer while Parker and Eliot get into his office.
+Parker finds scotch in Dooley's desk; the same stuff he used to frame Frank.
+In the apartment, Hardison begins the briefing on Dooley, how he inherited the mall from his father and has since nearly run it into the ground while accumulating massive gambling debt.
+Parker tries to bring some holiday cheer with annoying Christmas tunes and decorating the tree…with millions of dollars’ worth of items she’s stolen over the years.

 Parker: Happy birthday, Jesus.